jward-magento/EyesLibrary/README.md

     ${REMOTE URL}          http://${CREDENTIALS}@hub.testingbot.com/wd/hub

-Before running the Mobile Hybrid App tests, you need to install the Demo App (APK found at _tests/resources_) in your device.
+Before running the Android Hybrid App tests, you need to install the Demo App (APK found at _tests/resources_) in your device.

 For in depth detail on how the keywords function, read the Keyword documentation found here: [Keyword Documentation](https://joel-oliveira.github.io/EyesLibrary/)